emilyantosch/shc_pr3_vl/SOL2/slides_4/main.typ

 = Introduction

 == Where Are We Currently?
+#slide[
   - Last time we dealt with classes and objects.
   - You can now
     - write simple classes in Java,
     - create objects from classes, use attributes and call methods and
     - use class variables and class methods.
   - Today we continue with *Class Libraries*.
+]

 #slide[
   1. Imperative Concepts